 In addition, the biochemical analysis of liver homogenate and plasma further confirmed that the liver is adversely affected by the test substances (Tables 3 and 4).
 The biochemical assessment is a fundamental tool in evaluating not just the extent and severity of organ damage but also the type of organ damage29,45,46.
 Liver biomarkers in the biochemical assessment include aspartate aminotransferase (AST), alanine aminotransferase (ALT), Alkaline phosphatase (ALP),etc. ALP is located in the cytoplasm and is released into circulation after cellular damage.
 ALT is found in the cytoplasm, liver, kidney, heart, and muscle but its highest concentration is in the liver47.
 ALT is a more specific indicator of liver damage as AST elevations may be caused by damage to other organs45,47.
 Elevation of the level of these enzymes provide an indication of cellular damage, leakages, and loss of functional integrity of the hepatic cell membrane45,47,48.
-Elevation in the cholesterol and triglyceride levels of the liver, due to their accumulation within the hepatocytes can resultintosteatosis and primary lipotoxicity49.
-With significant increases in proteins, AST, ALT, cholesterol (CHOL), triglyceride (TRIG), low density lipoproteins (LDL), non-HDL (high density lipoprotein) and the correspondingly higher ratios of AST/ALT, CHOL/HDL, TRIG/HDL and LDL/HDL, in both Treated and Recovery sub-groups, our results confirmed the superior and persistent assaults on the liver.
-However, in general, even though AST/ALT ratios are significantly higher with EOPG alone, the significantly lower values of CHOL/HDL, TRIG/HDL and LDL/HDL ratios when compared with corresponding Q/EOPG combination, suggest that the risk of heart problems is less likely with EOPG alone, and more likely with the combination.
+Elevation in the cholesterol and triglyceride levels of the liver, due to their accumulation within the hepatocytes can result insteatosis and primary lipotoxicity49.
+With significant increases in proteins, AST, ALT, cholesterol (CHOL), triglyceride (TRIG), low-density lipoproteins (LDL), non-HDL (high-density lipoprotein) and the correspondingly higher ratios of AST/ALT, CHOL/HDL, TRIG/HDL, and LDL/HDL, in both Treated and Recovery sub-groups, our results confirmed the superior and persistent assaults on the liver.
+However, in general, even though AST/ALT ratios are significantly higher with EOPG alone, the significantly lower values of CHOL/HDL, TRIG/HDL, and LDL/HDL ratios when compared with corresponding Q/EOPG combination, suggest that the risk of heart problems is less likely with EOPG alone, and more likely with the combination.
 This may explain the reason for the 100% deaths following EOPG/Quinine co-administration in parasitized mice as reported in our previous study21.Such toxic effects may also be exacerbated by the load of the malaria parasite.
 Furthermore, novelty-induced behavior (NIB) change is a sensitive endpoint in assessing how animals react to changes in their internal or external environment.
 Reduction in NIB may be a result of neuro-suppressant activity or physiological changes causing weakness.
 In this study, the observed majorly significant, and yet persistent reduction in rearing, grooming, and locomotion activities confirmed the neuro-behavioural activities of EOPG as earlier reported20,21.

 Meanwhile, the assessment of hematological parameters can be used to determine the extent of the toxic effects of xenobiotics, including plant extracts, on the blood.
 Blood components are diagnostic in nature and can be used for predicting human toxicity29,50.White blood cells are the first line of cellular defense that fight off infectious agents and respond to any inflammation or tissue injury, and their elevation may indicate induction of immune response by the test substance51.
-Red blood indices suchas mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC) are useful parameters in diagnosing anemia52,53.
-With dose dependent reduction in RBC, PCV, and HBC, as well as the corresponding significant increases in MCV, MCH, and MCHC in Treated and Recovery sub-groups, our results showed a higher chances of blood related toxic effects, especially with higher doses of EOPG alone and in combination with Quinine.
+Red blood indices such asmean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC) are useful parameters in diagnosing anemia52,53.
+With dose-dependent reduction in RBC, PCV, and HBC, as well as the corresponding significant increases in MCV, MCH, and MCHC in Treated and Recovery sub-groups, our results showed higher chances of blood-related toxic effects, especially with higher doses of EOPG alone and in combination with Quinine.

 LIMITATIONS OF THE STUDY

-This is an animal-based research output and may only be used to guide further evaluation in human or provide guidance for safe use of the plant in human.
+This is an animal-based research output and may only be used to guide further evaluation in humansor provide guidance for safe use of the plant in humans.

 CONCLUSION